the1mason/mdpost/README.md

 # mdpost
 simple static markdown renderer for blogs and simple websites

-## About
+# About
-This is very simple asp.net core app for posting static markdown files.
+This is a very simple asp.net core app for posting static markdown files.
-There's a lot of hardcoded variables including templates, menu items, titles and other things.
-If you ACTUALLY want to use it, you can rebuild it for yourself.
+There are a lot of hardcoded variables including templates, menu items, titles, and other things.
+If you want to use it, you can rebuild it for yourself.

-## Requirements
+# Requirements

-.NET Core 6 SDK - to build and run project
+- .NET Core 6 SDK - to build and run the project
-ASP.NET Core runtime - to run project
+- ASP.NET Core runtime - to run the project
 ## How to run?
-Download source code, modify it if you want.
-Run using `dotnet run --project <path>`.
+- Download the source code, and modify it if you want.
+Run using dotnet run --project <path>.
-If you want to run compiled project using dll file, use `dotnet publish` command.
+- If you want to run a compiled project using the DLL file, use
+- the "dotnet publish" command.

-## Creating first post
+- Creating the first post
-- Create folder called "posts" inside the wwwroot folder
+- Create a folder called "posts" inside the wwwroot folder
-- Create `index.md` file
+- Create index.md file
-- Done!
+Done!
-- To create new post just create another file.
-You can reach it using it's name as route (for `contacts.md` route will be `website.com/contacts`)
+To create a new post just create another file.
+You can reach it using its name as a route (for contacts.md route will be website.com/contacts)

-BUT you can't use nested folders for your posts (at least for now), so every post should be located in the `posts` folder.
+BUT you can't use nested folders for your posts (at least for now), so every post should be located in the posts folder.

-## Roadmap

-I am still working on this project, so that's not final version.
-In the future I will add some features:

-- Nested folders
-- Simple API for posting